GRAFENWOEHR, Germany — Warm weather is giving way to cold, which means you should prepare your vehicle now for winter.

 One important thing to know before you hit the road in winter is that Germany has different tire requirements than the United States.

 European winter tires have two kinds of markings: a snowflake for snow tires or M+S for tires designed to work in mud and snow, or “matsch und schnee” in German.

 All-season or all-weather tires may also have the and are acceptable for winter driving, but tires designed specifically for snow function better than all-weather tires.

-You may be asking: What kind of winter tires does the German law require?
-First of all it is very important to look for certain signs placed on the tire.
+Because you reside in Germany, you may be asking: What kind of winter tires does the German law require?
+First, it is very important to look for certain signs placed on the tire.

-In some parts of Germany, particularly in the southern mountainous region, it is recommended to carry snow chains.
-Know how to put them on before you need them and make sure you don’t exceed 50 kph when driving with them on.
+In some parts of Germany, particularly in the southern mountainous region, it is recommended by USAG Bavaria Safety office and ADAC to carry snow chains.
+Know how to put them on before you need them, and make sure you don’t exceed 50 kph when driving with them.